-Exercise normal safety precautions in Denmark.
-Use common sense and look out for suspicious behaviour as you would in Australia.
+Exercise normal safety precautions.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travel conditions.

 Travel Smart for general advice for all travellers.

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 Denmark is part of the Schengen Area, along with a number of other European countries.
 This allows you to enter Denmark without a visa in some circumstances.
 Read the Smartraveller

 Schengen Convention bulletin before you leave Australia.

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest